sp1020/docker-metaphlan/README.md

 ### Execute analysis - non-root user

 When the user is not designated, the owner of the result file become `root`.
 In order to prevent this you have to sent the user information to the container as environmental variable, `USER_ID` and `GROUP_ID`.
-The script also be executed within `bash` shell, and the `mpa` environment should be activate first.
+In case of using redirection (`>`), use `bash` shell script.
 Refer the following example.

 ```
 docker run -it --rm \